Lang-Shao/graduate_cource/Using_Python/Python_Books/Practices_of_Python_Pro_2020/Ch_02/README.md

 		__init__.py
 		integral.py
 	...
+'''

 Importing the integral module works like before, with additional prefixes to get to the module of interest:

 > from math.calculus import integral

 > import math.calculus.integral

-Note that from math import calculus.integral won’t work.
+Note that from math import calculus.integral won't work.